 Entrance Fee Palau Maricel: 5 €

-Extra tip: Since the palace is mainly used for events, it is not open daily to the public.
-If you are planning a visit, be sure to check the opening hours beforehand and adjust your day trip to Sitges accordingly.
+Extra tip: As the palace is mainly used for events, it is not open to the public every day.
+If you are planning a visit, you should definitely check the opening times in advance and plan your trip to Sitges accordingly.

 Mirador Miquel Utrillo